Jalamang/8-0-weather-app-project/readme.md

 The following features are required for your application.
 These features detail what is needed to pass the tests.

 - When a user arrives at the page, they should:
-  - [ ] See an `h1` with the text "Weather App" in the header.
+  - [ x] See an `h1` with the text "Weather App" in the header.
-  - [ ] See a form in the header that includes both a text and submit input.
+  - [ x] See a form in the header that includes both a text and submit input.
-  - [ ] See a `.display` element on the left side of the page, that suggests that they make a search.
+  - [ x] See a `.display` element on the left side of the page, that suggests that they make a search.
-  - [ ] See a `.history` element on the right side of the page, that includes the text "Previous Searches".
+  - [x ] See a `.history` element on the right side of the page, that includes the text "Previous Searches".
 - When a user enters text into the search form and presses submit, they should:
   - [ ] See the text disappear from the search bar.
   - [ ] See the name of the city that was searched as well as the area, region, country, and currently "feels like" temperature for that location.